Property Saviour logo

 The house in Liverpool that nobody wanted to buy

-In “Modern Method of Auction”, sellers are told there are no auction fees when, in fact, they are charging the buyer an eye-watering up to £9,600, including VAT which is called “buyers premium”.
+In “Modern Method of Auction“, sellers are told there are no auction fees when they are charging the buyer a premium.

 The auctioneer and referring estate agent split this fee between them.